limajona/limajona/README.md

 Introduction to Git and GitHub (2024)                                                   Machine Learning Specialization (2024)
 Online Course - Google                                                                  Online Course - Stanford and Deeplearning.AI

+#### What am I doing right now:

-- 🌱 I’m currently learning more about Computer Organization and Architecture, Cloud Computing nd Data handling, and also Software Engineering.
+- 🌱 I’m currently learning more about:
+    -  Computer Organization and Architecture.
+    -  Cloud Computing nd Data handling.
+    -  Data Structure and Algorithms.
+    -  Software Engineering.

 - 📫 How to reach me: limajona@msu.edu